-As told in the books of Ezekiel and Daniel, Nebuchadnezzar had exiled the Jews to Babylon but before he destroyed the Temple allowed the Jews to flourish.49 When he destroyed the Temple, the golden age of Babylon ended and was later conquered by the Medes and the Persians.50 When Cyrus the Great of Persia defeated the Babylonians in 539 BC, he liberated the Jews of Jerusalem and the Jews rebuilt the Temple.51 Persia allowed the Jews to prosper, but later turned on the Jews and their empire fell.52 Inheriting the empire of the Persians, the Greeks under Alexander the Great treated the Jews favorably and Greece became a great power.53
+As told in the books of Ezekiel and Daniel, Nebuchadnezzar had exiled the Jews to Babylon but before he destroyed the Temple allowed the Jews to flourish.

+When he destroyed the Temple, the golden age of Babylon ended and was later conquered by the Medes and the Persians.
+When Cyrus the Great of Persia defeated the Babylonians in 539 BC, he liberated the Jews of Jerusalem and the Jews rebuilt the Temple.
+Persia allowed the Jews to prosper, but later turned on the Jews and their empire fell.
+Inheriting the empire of the Persians, the Greeks under Alexander the Great treated the Jews favorably and Greece became a great power.

-Later, the Greeks persecuted the Jews, leading to the miracle of Chanukah, and their replacement by the Romans, who treated the Jews well and became a great power.54 By 161 BC, the Jews had special privileges from Roman authorities which allowed them to be judged by their own laws and to follow their own customs such as in marriage and inheritance and to allow the undisturbed worship of their own God.55 Jews also possessed citizenship in many of the cities of Asia, Syria and elsewhere throughout the Roman Empire.56 These privileges of "to live according to their own laws" were confirmed by Julius Caesar and reaffirmed generally by later emperors.57 Rome began its decline after destroying the Temple and increasing the persecution of the Jews.58
+Later, the Greeks persecuted the Jews, leading to the miracle of Chanukah, and their replacement by the Romans, who treated the Jews well and became a great power.

+By 161 BC, the Jews had special privileges from Roman authorities which allowed them to be judged by their own laws and to follow their own customs such as in marriage and inheritance and to allow the undisturbed worship of their own God.
+Jews also possessed citizenship in many of the cities of Asia, Syria and elsewhere throughout the Roman Empire.
+These privileges of "to live according to their own laws" were confirmed by Julius Caesar and reaffirmed generally by later emperors.
+Rome began its decline after destroying the Temple and increasing the persecution of the Jews.

-Constantine was the first Roman emperor to issue imperial laws to limit the civil and political rights of Jews as influenced by the growing power of Christianity.59 The second-class and deteriorating status of Jews was entrenched in the medieval world by the Latin Codex Theodosianus (438) and in the Latin and Greek Code of Justinian (534), in which Judaism was denied the missionary opportunity to make proselytes, intermarriage was forbidden, the holding of any office of honor in the Roman state was prohibited, the building of new Jewish synagogues were forbidden, Jews could not own slaves to compete economically against Christian competitors and Jews could not bear witness in court against a Christian.60 government.61 The Jews found safety in ancient Babylon and produced the Babylonian Talmud, but later persecutions brought that civilization's decline.62
+Constantine was the first Roman emperor to issue imperial laws to limit the civil and political rights of Jews as influenced by the growing power of Christianity.
+The second-class and deteriorating status of Jews was entrenched in the medieval world by the Latin Codex Theodosianus (438) and in the Latin and Greek Code of Justinian (534), in which Judaism was denied the missionary opportunity to make proselytes, intermarriage was forbidden, the holding of any office of honor in the Roman state was prohibited, the building of new Jewish synagogues were forbidden, Jews could not own slaves to compete economically against Christian competitors and Jews could not bear witness in court against a Christian.

-For 400 years beginning in 226 AD, King Shahpur I established the Sasanian Empire that allowed Jews to flourish and hold high-ranking positions in society and
+For 400 years beginning in 226 AD, King Shahpur I established the Sasanian Empire that allowed Jews to flourish and hold high-ranking positions in society and government.
+The Jews found safety in ancient Babylon and produced the Babylonian Talmud, but later persecutions brought that civilization's decline.

 For almost 300 years beginning in 325 AD, the Christian emperors of Byzantium ruled Judea as part of Palaestina.

 The Jews of Jerusalem joined with the Persians in 614 to free Jerusalem from Byzantium-Christian rule, but in 629 Jerusalem was re-subjugated by the Byzantine Emperor Heraclius, an Armenian Christian who banished the Jews again and decreed the forcible conversion of Jews to Christianity throughout the Byzantine Empire.
 In 638, the Arab Muslims conquered Jerusalem and allowed the Jews to return.

 The Muslim conquests in southern Spain ushered in a "Golden Age" for Spanish Jews, who participated in society and government.
 The Jews were freed from the usual Muslim persecution and the prosperity of Jews in Spain was unique throughout the rest of the Muslim world.

-The Jewish traders were involved in the maritime commerce of the Mediterranean, importing in flax, pearls, dyes and medicines from Egypt and trading silk from Spain, gold from West Africa and metals and olive oil from around the Mediterranean.
+Jewish traders were involved in the maritime commerce of the Mediterranean, importing in flax, pearls, dyes and medicines from Egypt and trading silk from Spain, gold from West Africa and metals and olive oil from around the Mediterranean.
 Cordova became a major center of Jewish life and culture for the Jewish Sepharad with its traditions, scholarship, poetry, liturgies, and the Judaeo-Spanish language, Ladino.